 The Finance Department's activities consist of billing & collections, accounting, financial management and fiscal operations, budgeting, purchasing, central services, and customer service.

-Human Resources' responsibilities in the area of recruitment and selection of personnel, training, and employee benefits.
-Also oversees the Town's Risk Management program.
+Human Resources' primary responsibilities in the areas of recruitment and selection of personnel, organizational development and training, employee benefits, policies and procedures administration, retirement and vendor relations.
+Also oversees the town's Risk Management program.

 The Parks & Recreation Departmenthas primary emphasis in recreation, athletics, community centers, building and grounds maintenance, urban forestry, and special events.

-The Planning & Inspections Departments are responsible for all phases of planning and building inspections, including land use and transportation planning, zoning and subdivision administration, historic preservation, building and fire inspection services, and code enforcement.
+The Planning Department is responsible for all phases of planning, including land use and transportation planning, zoning and subdivision administration and historic preservation.

 The Police Department is responsible for protecting life and property through enforcement and prevention.

-Public Works is responsible for maintaining the Town's electric distribution system.
-The deparment also oversees streets, fleet maintenance, and sanitation divisions and administers the residential and commercial solid waste/recycling contracts.
+Public Works is responsible for maintaining the town's electric distribution system.
+The department also oversees streets, fleet maintenance, and sanitation divisions and administers the residential and commercial solid waste/recycling contracts.